Robert Weinberg (biologist): Retractions

 To this day Weinberg has had five research papers retracted where he is listed as a co-author.
 The retractions include one paper in Cell, one in Cancer Cell, two in Genes & Development and one in Cancer Research.
+This is out of over 450 publications since 1963.

 The reasons given for the retraction of one paper (DOI: 10.1016/j.cell.2009.03.04) include: "Falsification/Fabrication of Data" and "Manipulation of Results".